News and blog banners

 • Create pages out of order.
 Do backgrounds or images first, then add text last.
 This makes editing easier!

-• Allow images and texts to run to the very edge of pages.
+• Allow images and text to run to the very edge of pages.
 It will get trimmed off.

 I like to storyboard out a draft of each page before creating finished copies.
 This lets me work out content and layout options before pulling out the glue!